-This course is designed to educate the student about the essentials of biomedical and instrument technologies commonly used in anesthesia practice.
-Credit: 2 semester hours Course Director: Megan Bullerwell
+This course is designed to educate the student regarding the essentials of biomedical instrumentation utilized in anesthesia.
+Topics include capnography, pulse oximetry, invasive / noninvasive monitoring, awareness monitoring and transesophageal echocardiography.
+Credit: 2 semester hours.
+Course Director: Dr. Megan Bullerwell.

-Biostatistics (NBIOS-83110)
+Biostatistics (NBIOS-83110)\

 This course provides a comprehensive overview of frequently used descriptive and inferential biostatistical methods.
 The course includes application of the theories of measurement, statistical inference, and decision trees, which all contribute to better clinical decisions and improved patient care outcomes.
 Conceptual understanding, rather than computational ability, is the focus of the course.
-Development of an adequate vocabulary, an examination of fundamental principles, and a survey of widely used procedures or tools to extract information from data will form a basis for fruitful collaboration with a professional biostatistician when appropriate.
-Credit: 3 semester hours Course Director: Linda Harrington
+Development of an adequate vocabulary, an examination of fundamental principles, and a survey of widely used procedures or tools to extract information from data will form a basis for fruitful collaboration with a professional biostatistician, when appropriate.
+Credit: 3 semester hours.
+Course Director: Dr. Linda Harrington.

-Clinical Biochemistry (AHBIO-63121)
+Clinical Biochemistry (HPBIO-63121)

 This course is designed to provide the student with the basics of clinical biochemistry in order to prepare them for their further studies.
 The course will review basic organic chemistry pertinent to understanding metabolic pathways with emphasis on different aspects of clinical biochemistry including structure and function of proteins, enzyme kinetics, and the metabolism of carbohydrates, lipids and amino acids.
 Special attention will be given to the nutritional needs of humans.
-Credit: 3 semester hours

-Course Director: Kristina Hulten
+Credit: 3 semester hours.
+Course Director: Dr. Kristina Hulten.